isfttr/LucasAguiar.xyz/content/en/_index.md

 ---
 title: "Hi, I'm Lucas"
-description: "Projects, tutorials, articles, code"
+#description: "Projects, tutorials, articles, code"
 # 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.
 theme_version: '2.8.2'
 cascade:
   featured_image: '/images/red-and-blue.jpg'
 ---

-Here is some content for my readers.
+# Skills

+Read about my skills and experience in [About Me](about/) page.

+# Articles

+I have some [articles](post/) on the topics of intellectual property and innovation

+# Projects

+And some [projects](project/) I've done to gain experience in the areas of web, data and cloud computing.